pythonmcpi/braindigit/PATH.md

 ```
 braindigit jsdkasdj.b
 ```
-If you get an error that says `jsdkasdj.b <- could not open file` you've successfully added Braindigit to you path.
+If you get an error that says `(!)
+Fatal error: Could not open input file: jsdkasdj.b` you've successfully added Braindigit to you path.
 However, if you get an error saying `'braindigit' is not recognized as an internal or external command, operable program or batch file.` you've done it wrong and need to start again.

 ### macOS
 Open a Terminal window and enter the following: